obechard/Microbit/Tutorial.md

 ```

-## Step 4: Define what the potato is doing
+## Step 4:
+Define what the potato is doing
 - Checks if the game is done then displays loosing screen
 - Checks that the players doesn't have the potato, if so displays nothing
 - Checks if you are holding the potato, then counts down the timer

-How to:

 1. Drag from the Basic tab the **forever** block, unthetered
 2. From the logic tab, nest in the **if 0 = 0 then** block, repeat two more times